 Pistons must be removed from the cylinders with the connecting rods attached.

 DO NOT attempt to service the cylinder or pistons without disassembling the crankcase.
 Although you can remove the cylinder and pistons without disassembly, you will not be able to reassemble the engine because of the unique cylinder skirt and crankcase design.

-- 1. Perform "ENGINE DISASSEMBLY / INSPECTION -TOP END" and the "ENGINE DISASSEMBLY / INSPECTION - LOWER END" procedures. - 2.
+- Perform ENGINE DISASSEMBLY / INSPECTION -TOP END, page 3.33 and the ENGINE DISASSEMBLY / INSPECTION - LOWER END, page 3.43 procedures. - 2.
 Rotate the engine so the cylinder is facing up. - 3.
 Remove the Cylinder Holding & Camshaft Timing Plate (PU-50563) (Item 1) from the cylinder.